Configuring your SSH client (Putty)

 sys.displayhook = pprint

-If you are using a c-shell (type printenv SHELL to check), add this line to your .cshrc file:
+(If you were using a c-shell, you would need to add this line to your .cshrc file: setenv PYTHONSTARTUP ~/.pythonstartup)